Braid representatives minimizing the number of simple walks

 The Jones polynomial admits a combinatorial state sum formula that can be used to compute it, but the complexity of the computation grows exponentially with the crossing number.
 So this method is impractical for computations that involve links with a large number of crossings.

-The \emph{colored Jones polynomial} is a powerful knot invariant packaged as a sequence of Laurent polynomials $J_{N,K}(q)$ for $N\geq 2$, with $N=2$ giving the usual Jones polynomial.
+The \textbf{colored Jones polynomial} is a powerful knot invariant packaged as a sequence of Laurent polynomials $J_{N,K}(q)$ for $N\geq 2$, with $N=2$ giving the usual Jones polynomial.
 It encodes subtle geometric information about the knot complement and appears in several famous open problems in quantum topology, including (i) the Volume Conjecture \cite{Kashaev, Murakami-Murakami}; (ii) the Slope Conjecture \cite{Garoufalidis-Slope, Kalfagianni-Tran}; and (iii) the AJ Conjecture \cite{Garoufalidis-AJ}.
 The first relates the limit of $J_{N,K}(q)$ at $q=e^{2\pi i/N}$ as $N\to \infty$ to the hyperbolic volume of the knot complement; the second posits that every Jones slope of a knot is the slope of an incompressible surface in the knot complement; and the third asserts that the recurrence relation for the $N$-th colored Jones polynomials is given by the $A$-polynomial of \cite{CCGLS}, a plane curve associated to the character variety of $SL(2,\CC)$ representations of the knot group.

-One obstacle to developing a full understanding of the colored Jones polynomial is the difficulty of performing explicit computations.
+For further background information on the colored Jones polynomial and its relation to the geometry of 3-manifolds, we refer the reader to the books \cite{Murakami-Yokota} and \cite{FGP-2013} and their extensive bibliographies.
+The colored Jones polynomial also has intriguing number theoretic interpretations that will not be discussed in this paper; for more details about these aspects, we refer the reader to the recent papers \cite{BGS-2021, Lovejoy-Osburn-2021, Lovejoy-Osburn-2019, BBMORTZ-2021} and their bibliographies.

 Our goal in this paper is to study a probabilistic method for computing the colored Jones polynomial.
 This approach was first developed by Huynh and L\^{e} in \cite{Huynh-Le-2005}, and it was later described in terms of walks along braids by Armond \cite{Armond-2014}.
-Armond identified the special role played by \emph{simple walks}, resulting in an extremely efficient algorithm for computing $J_{N,K}(q)$, which has been implemented by Hajij and Levitt \cite{Hajij-Levitt-2018}.
+Armond identified the special role played by \textit{simple walks}, resulting in an extremely efficient algorithm for computing $J_{N,K}(q)$, which has been implemented by Hajij and Levitt \cite{Hajij-Levitt-2018}.
 The algorithm is exponential in the number of simple walks on the braid, so it is natural to try minimize the number of simple walks before executing the program of \cite{Hajij-Levitt-2018}.
 However, as we shall see, this number is highly dependent on the braid representative chosen.